nref/AssetOptimizer/README.md

 	(assumed to be $500 every 3 years)
 - US income tax schedules for a single filer
 - catch-up contributions (currently allowed age 50+)
-- A change in growth rate / risk toelrance as retirement approaches
+- A change in growth rate / risk tolerance as retirement approaches
+- currency inflation

 Input is